A book on ethics and philosophy of values

 b) The resurgence of the concept of value

-However, if we read the Principia Ethica carefully, we realize that there is a concept that Moore has substituted for good, over and over again, as if they were absolutely equivalent, the concept of value.
+However, if we read the text of the Principia Ethica carefully, we realise that there is one concept that Moore constantly substitutes for "good" as being absolutely equivalent: value.

-This can firstly be observed in the preface of the book: I have tried to shew exactly what it is that we ask about a thing, when we ask whether it ought to exist for its own sake, is good in itself or has intrinsic value 1.
+This can be seen first of all in the preface to the book: I have tried to shew exactly what it is that we ask about a thing, when we ask whether it ought to exist for its own sake, is good in itself or has intrinsic value 1.

-Moore identifies two concepts here: “good in itself” and “intrinsic value”.
-It can be noted that he does not even bother to justify this identity.
-This is crucial: Why does Moore, who always tries to justify each of his ideas and thoroughly examine the meaning of the words he employs, to the extent of making incessant (and sometimes laborious) distinctions, make this identification without providing any explanation?
-This phenomenon may be observed in many other sections, as we shall see further.
+Moore identifies two concepts here: "good in itself" and "intrinsic value".
+Note that he does not bother to justify this.
+This is crucial: why does Moore, who is so careful to justify each of his ideas, who scrupulously examines the meaning of the words he uses, resulting in incessant and sometimes laborious distinctions, make this identification without a single line of explanation (either here or in the other extracts we are going to examine)?

-The only plausible reason seems to be the following one, which is in two parts.
+The only plausible reason seems to be the following (which can be broken down into two parts):

-Secondly, if Moore allows himself to make such a substitution, it is because it is obvious for him.
-Where does this evidence come from?
-There are two solutions, which may both be true.
+Secondly, if Moore can afford such a rapid substitution, it is because it must seem obvious to him.
+Where does this obviousness come from?
+There are two possible solutions, both of which can be accepted at the same time.

-He actually expresses interest in this ordinary language as he specifies that he has used the word “good” according to its usual meaning: My business is solely with that object or idea, which I hold, rightly or wrongly, that the word [Good] is generally used to stand for.
+In fact, he proclaims his interest in this doxa-based language, taking care to specify that he will use the word 'good' in the sense in which it is ordinarily used: My business is solely with that object or idea, which I hold, rightly or wrongly, that the word [Good] is generally used to stand for.
 What I want to discover is the nature of that object or idea 2.

 1. Ibid., preface